31 Stunning Outdoor Bathroom Designs to Inspire Your Home Oasis

 An outdoor bathroom with a bathtub overlooking a scenic view of hills and sky.

-Also, think about wind and sun.
-A partial wall or screen can block harsh gusts while keeping the open feel intact.
+Wind and sun exposure affect comfort during use.
+A partial screen can reduce harsh gusts while still keeping the space open and connected.

 Personalizing Your Outdoor Bathroom Space